ImanJowkar/Linux/0-general_working/README.md

 # finding file and directories

 ```
-# we have to option for finding a file in linux: 1- locate, 2-find
+# we have two option for finding a file in linux: 1-locate, 2-find
 # 'locate' is faster than a 'find', because it use a database which we need update it constantly